ggrecow/SQAT/publications/pub_Greco2023_Internoise/README.md

 # About this code

-The `pub_Greco2023_Internoise.m` code generates the tables and figures of the following publication:
+The `pub_Greco2023_Internoise.m` code generates the figures of the following publication:

 Felix Greco, G., Merino-Martínez, R., Osses, A., & Langer, S. C. (2023).
 SQAT: a MATLAB-based toolbox for quantitative sound quality.
 In Proceedings of the INTER–NOISE and NOISE–CON Congress, the 52nd International Congress and Exhibition on Noise Control Engineering, Chiba, Japan, 20–23 August 2023.